Pill, Somerset: History

 The name "Pill" comes from the Welsh word Pîl which denotes a tidal inlet or harbour.
 The later name Crockerne Pill (literally 'pottery wharf') arose from the fact that an industrial-scale pottery thrived nearby.
-The Ham Green Pottery kiln was excavated about 50 years ago and is located in the fields above Chapel Pill.
+The Ham Green Pottery kiln was excavated in 1959 and is located in the fields above Chapel Pill.
 The pottery was made in the period from 1100 AD to 1250 AD and was exported from Pill by boat.

 The so-called 'Ham Green' pottery has been found and identified in archaeological digs from the Algarve in Portugal to Iceland.
 It is an important archaeological 'dating tool' because the period of manufacture is so precise.
-Bristol City Museum has a good selection of pottery artifacts from the site and other locations showing the unique decoration and form of Ham Green pottery but the only item on display is a large jug at the M Shed.
+Bristol City Museum has a good selection of pottery artefacts from the site and other locations showing the unique decoration and form of Ham Green pottery but the only item on display is a large jug at the M Shed.